 Believe it or not, there are a lot of things to consider when it comes to buying the best yogurt for babies!
-Should you buy sweetened or plain, conventional or organic, whole fat or low fat?
-Read on for a detailed rundown of what you should be looking for!
+Should you buy sweetened or unsweetened yogurt, plain or flavored, whole milk yogurt or low fat, conventional or organic?

 Should Babies Have Yogurt?